mahoney1/_older_fab-samples-work/commpaper-README.md

 **<details><summary>Perform Queries: Ownership, Asset History etc</summary>**

- Having completed the full commercial paper lifecycle for one paper (paper number: 00001) some queries below won't show a lot of data - as an optional exercise, you can change the scripts above (paper number: 00002) to create another paper lifecycle and run the `queryapp` application below, with more data available.
+ Having completed the full commercial paper lifecycle for one paper (paper number: 00001) some queries below won't show a lot of data - as an optional exercise, you can change the scripts above (paper number: 00002) to create another paper lifecycle and run the `queryapp` application below (change query 1 to the new CP number FYI), with more data available.

  Execute the following query script, which will run the following 5 queries, in order: